-Payments on operating lease agreements are recognized as an expense on a straight-line basis over the lease term.
+All other leases are treated as operating leases.
+Where the Credit Union is a lessee, payments on operating lease agreements are recognized as an expense on a straight-line basis over the lease term.
 Associated costs, such as maintenance and insurance, are expensed as incurred.